So what is Cloudflare?

 Cloudflare is one of the world’s largest networks.
 Today, businesses, non-profits, bloggers, and anyone with an Internet presence boast faster, more secure websites and apps thanks to Cloudflare.

-More than 8 million Internet properties are on Cloudflare, and our network is growing by tens of thousands each day.
-Cloudflare powers nearly 10 percent of all Internet requests for more than 2.8 billion people worldwide.
+More than 26 million Internet properties are on Cloudflare, and our network is growing by tens of thousands each day.
+Cloudflare powers Internet requests for ~10% of the Fortune 1,000 for more than 1 billion unique IP addresses per day.

 Here’s how it works: